FLAMEGPU/FLAMEGPU2-docs/src/guide/3-behaviour-definition/4-agent-communication.rst

     .. code-tab:: cpp

-      // Define an agent function, "outputdata" which has no input messages and outputs a message using the "MsgBruteForce" communication strategy
+      // Define an agent function, "outputdata" which has no input messages and outputs a message using the "MessageBruteForce" communication strategy
-      FLAMEGPU_AGENT_FUNCTION(outputdata, MsgNone, MsgBruteForce) {
+      FLAMEGPU_AGENT_FUNCTION(outputdata, MessageNone, MessageBruteForce) {
         // Set the "id" message variable to this agent's id FLAMEGPU->message_out.setVariable<int>("id", FLAMEGPU->getVariable<int>("id"));
       }

 **Spatial Messaging**
-If you are using ``MsgSpatial2D`` or ``MsgSpatial3D`` then your message type will automatically have ``float`` variables ``x``, ``y`` (and ``z`` for 3D) added to the message.
+If you are using ``MessageSpatial2D`` or ``MessageSpatial3D`` then your message type will automatically have ``float`` variables ``x``, ``y`` (and ``z`` for 3D) added to the message.
 These correspond to the message's spatial location and must be set in your agent function.

 .. tabs::

     .. code-tab:: cpp

-      // Define an agent function, "outputdata" which has no input messages and outputs a message using the "MsgSpatial3D" communication strategy
+      // Define an agent function, "outputdata" which has no input messages and outputs a message using the "MessageSpatial3D" communication strategy
-      FLAMEGPU_AGENT_FUNCTION(outputdata, MsgNone, MsgSpatial3D) {
+      FLAMEGPU_AGENT_FUNCTION(outputdata, MessageNone, MessageSpatial3D) {
         // Set the required variables for spatial messaging FLAMEGPU->message_out.setVariable<float>("x", FLAMEGPU->getVariable<float>("x"));
         FLAMEGPU->message_out.setVariable<float>("y", FLAMEGPU->getVariable<float>("y"));